 When doors of the train open, do not stand directly infront of the doors because you will block the people getting off the train.
 Yes people must exit the train before you try and enter, just like when using a lift.
 Don’t get me started with lift etiquette.

-The best part of commuting on the train, it is 30 minutes in my day where I can crochet or read a book or catch up on facebook or chat about the weather with a complete stranger.
+The best part of commuting on the train, it is 30 minutes in my day where I can crochet or read a book or catch up on facebook or chat about the weather with a complete stranger from the country.